soundasleep/xcode-notarize-old/README.md

 Github Action to notarize macOS applications or packages.
 It does this by submitting your built `.app`, `.pkg` or `.dmg` file to Apple's notarization service.
 It also will poll the notarization service until it times out of receives a success response.

+_Note: This action is a fork from [devbotsxyz/xcode-notarize](https://github.com/devbotsxyz/xcode-notarize) with higher retries and timeout values._

 * * *

 ## Basic Usage